 Keeping it horizontal with a brace

-Now that hoop does not stay horizontal by itself, so you need to make a diagonal brace.
-Take 1.5m (5 ft) of PVC electrical pipe to serve as a brace.
+The hula hoop does not stay horizontal by itself, so you need to make a diagonal brace to keep it upright.
+About 1.5m (5 ft) of PVC electrical pipe can serve as a brace.
 At the ends of the tube drill a 5-6mm (1/4″) hole.
 Then attach the PVC tube to the mast and to the other side of the hoop with cable ties through those holes.
 Apart from a PVC pipe, you can use any other (preferable non-conductive) material.
-An old broomstick works fine as well.
+A broomstick or billiard cue works fine as well.

 Tune the dipole by folding back its ends

 The tuning is done by varying the length of the dipole.
-This is easiest way is when you first fold the ends of the dipole back about 5cm (2″).
+Easiest way is to first fold the ends of the dipole back about 5cm (2″).
 Then adjust the folded back length until the halo is optimally tuned.
-Most DX on 6m roughly takes place between 50.0 and 50.5 MHz.
+Most DX on 6 meters takes place between 50.0 and 50.5 MHz.

 Common mode choke

 To prevent common mode currents on your coax, you can make a simple common mode choke for this antenna from its coax cable.
-Just roll up the coax at the plug approximately four times with a maximum diameter of 6-8cm (3″).
+Just roll up the coax (like RG-58 or RG-213) close the PL-plug approximately four times with a maximum diameter of 6-10cm (3-4″).
 That should already be quite effective.